OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/how-use-team-lead.md

 ![Overview of modules in an app](images/use-overview-app-ad.png)

-Selecting a module gives you detailed information on on the left panel, as well as access to the module report.
+Selecting a module gives you detailed information on the left panel, as well as access to the module report.

 ![](images/use-module-dependencies-ad.png)